How to trade cocoa online

 - Cocoa stocks.
 Stocks are a less risky, less volatile way of investing in cocoa.
 Buy shares in a company that’s involved in the industry, and you can benefit from a price increase without having to be an expert at reading the cocoa market.

 - Cocoa ETFs.
 An ETF owns a range of stocks from within a sector or industry in a fund, which you can buy through your broker like any regular share.
-ETFs are ideal if you have a small budget, or don’t want to be a very active investor.
+ETFs are ideal if you have a small budget, or don’t want to be a very active investor and there are many commodity ETFs that give you exposure to these kinds of assets.
 They give you the equivalent of a number of stocks all at once, at the cost of an annual maintenance fee.

 To learn more about any one of these methods, check out our commodities trading courses.
 Otherwise, sign up with a broker to start trading now.